The NHS – our complex, underfunded service

 There has been recent debate about whether or not it is in crisis.
 The Red Cross warned that the situation was a ‘humanitarian crisis’ although they were admonished by Theresa May for saying so.

-There are reports of at least 23 hospitals having to issue a warning known as a ‘Black Alert’, which is the term given when an NHS Acute Trust cannot deliver comprehensive care, leading to patient care and safety being compromised.
+There are reports of at least 23 hospitals having to issue a warning known as a ‘Black Alert’, which is the term given when an NHS Acute Trust cannot deliver comprehensive care, leading to patient care and safety being compromised and potential medical negligence.

 Staff at the University Hospital of Leicester had to go one more level and declare a ‘system critical incident’, reporting that patients had to wait in ambulances before they could be transferred to A&E.